daffl/uberproto/readme.md

 - Mixins
 - Method proxies

-With a small footprint (0.8Kb minified and 0.4Kb compressed) and an easy to handle API of just four methods it also doesn't add a lot of baggage to your JavaScript application.
+With a small footprint (about 1Kb minified) and an easy to handle API of just four methods it also doesn't add a lot of baggage to your JavaScript application.

 ## Usage